chris-short/devopsish.com/content/post/124/index.md

 [Monitoring container vitality and availability with Podman](https://developers.redhat.com/blog/2019/04/18/monitoring-container-vitality-and-availability-with-podman/) — Healthchecks in Podman are now a thing.

-[How Google Cloud Run Combines Serverless with Containers](https://thenewstack.io/how-google-cloud-run-combines-serverless-with-containers/) — Cloud Run is a Google made layer on top of knative on top of Kubernetes on top of compute (which on GCP is probably a container in a container of containers).
+[How Google Cloud Run Combines Serverless with Containers](https://thenewstack.io/how-google-cloud-run-combines-serverless-with-containers/) — Cloud Run is a Google-made layer on top of knative on top of Kubernetes on top of compute (which on GCP is probably a container in a container of containers).
 We might have finally hit enough abstractions to start measuring them by "inceptions" (five abstractions is one inception).
 Thoughts?

 [CRI-O + Container Linux: How to Install](https://edenmal.moe/post/2018/CRI-O-Container-Linux-How-to-Install/) — This post is showing how you can install and run CRI-O for Kubernetes on Container Linux

 [How do I check if a port is in use on Linux?](https://www.cyberciti.biz/faq/how-do-i-check-if-a-port-is-in-use-on-linux/) — The thing that shocked me the most about this article was the number of people that told me they had never heard of [`ss`](https://linux.die.net/man/8/ss) before.
 I've known about it since before RHEL 7 was released (2014).
 I discovered it in [this handy set of cheat sheets from Red Hat](https://access.redhat.com/articles/1189123) that shows you the difference in common commands between RHEL 5, 6, 7, and now RHEL 8.
-Full disclosure: I still use `sudo netstat -tupan` a lot more than I should (that command along with `perl -pie` solidifed my first position as a full time Linux SysAdmin).
+Full disclosure: I still use `sudo netstat -tupan` a lot more than I should (that command along with `perl -pie` solidifed my first position as a full-time Linux SysAdmin).

 [Announcing Packer v.1.4.0](https://www.hashicorp.com/blog/announcing-packer-v-1-4-0) — Some interesting features for Packer users including a bevy of Windows features and some new provisioners (including Vagrant and InSpec).